 When to use phrase lists versus list entities

-When you want to be able to recognize new instances of an entity, like a meeting scheduler that should recognize the names of new contacts, or an inventory app that should recognize new products, use another type of machine-learned entity such as a simple or hierarchical entity.
+When you want to be able to recognize new instances of an entity, like a meeting scheduler that should recognize the names of new contacts, or an inventory app that should recognize new products, use another type of machine-learned entity such as a simple entity.
 Then create a phrase list of words and phrases that helps LUIS find other words similar to the entity.
 This list guides LUIS to recognize examples of the entity by adding additional significance to the value of those words.